 - d.
 Reviewing and Signing the Housing Contract

 -- i.
-All first-year students will need to select a Living Learning Community to live in for the duration of the Academic Year.
+All first-year students will need to select a Themed Community to live in for the duration of the Academic Year.

 - f.
 Meal Plan: All incoming students are required to have the 21 weekly meal plan during their first year at Eastern.